ProtProtocols/IsoProt/README.md

 To build the Docker image on a linux (tested on Ubuntu) system you can use the `DockerSetup/rebuild_docker.sh` script.

-This script is expected to be executed from the root directory:
+This script is expected to be executed from the root directory and you might have to make it executable (or just write _bash_ before the following command):

 ```bash
 test@mashine:/tmp/IsoLabeledProtocol$ DockerSetup/rebuild_docker.sh